 “Choke that fucking fish, boys,” Surge mutters as he reclips the last ball to his belt and signals Cirrus to climb.
 “Then cook it from the inside out.”

 If they do, however, it’s not enough to take the monster down.
 A few minutes later it reappears amidst a tidal wave that seems to grow out of nothing in seconds.
 The leviathan is glowing gold and blue, its roar as loud as the waves as it crashes the full force of the ocean directly into the trainers and their pokemon on the shore.

-That’s when he sees the two shapes blurring in a zigzag pattern through the air until they stop in midair.
+That’s when he sees the two shapes blurring in a zigzag pattern through the air, then come to an abrupt stop.
 The pokemon, whatever they are, are levitating without moving any body parts, and both have trainers atop them.

 What strikes him most, even above his confusion over trainers riding such unfamiliar species, is the fact that neither pokemon has a saddle.
 Once his outrage as a flying license examiner fades (he doesn’t know what Winona is teaching Hoenn trainers but it’s not his responsibility) he guides his swanna down toward them and takes a megaphone from his hip.

 “Whoever you two are, you here to help?”

 As he gets closer he realizes the pokemon look nearly identical; the smaller one is red and white, the bigger one blue and white.
 Same pokemon, probably, with a different male and female form.
 The two trainers turn toward him, and he notices one is a girl and one a boy.
 The girl raises a fist, thumb up.

 “We’re focusing on the big fish first.
 Drive it away or kill it and we think we can take down the other more easily.
 Understand?”